← All articles

 If it does need monthly maintenance (like updates to your business hours, managing customer data, fixing bugs), the price should be reasonable and explained.
 Maybe $50–$100 a month.
 Definitely not $500.

-Talk to at least three developers.
-You'll quickly see what the market range is.
-If one quote is wildly higher than the others and they can't explain why, something's off.
+5. Get at least three quotes.
+You'll instantly see the typical range.
+If one quote is way higher than the others and the developer can't justify it, walk away.

 What You're Actually Paying For